Code-Institute-Submissions/ms2-project-game/README.md

  + Again, the **background music** starts, *timer and flips* reset. and the **timer** began counting down.

 + **UX Testing**
+ + To validate the user experience, I asked a family member and two kids to help.
+They were asked to use the site so as to help give an unbias and accurate feedback.

+  1. They were to try using all the links, and play the game to test its functionality and usability.

+  2. They all came back with different feedbacks as follows:
+    + "I enjoyed the game."
+    + "It was easy to use."
+    + "It was fun."
+    + "I think the background music was very nice."
+    + "I think if there were sections of different games it will be more fun to play."
+    + "My personal thoughts is that it is fun, I really enjoyed it but I wanted that still be different sections."
+    + Overall, they were happy with the layout, colour scheme, responsiveness and easy access to the required information.
+    + Viewing on different sizes and browsers were also positive as expected.They were able to navigate easily.
+    + They commented that it was really easy to use and fun to play.
+    + They commented that they had no difficulty and their user experiences were positive.

 + **HTML5 Testing**